SpongePowered/SpongeDocs/source/plugin/tab-lists.rst

     entry.setLatency(1000);
     entry.setGameMode(GameModes.SPECTATOR);

-Alternatively to getting entries, we can also remove a specified entry.
+As an alternative to getting entries, we can also remove a specified entry.
 We must simply call the :javadoc:`TabList#removeEntry(UUID)` method, specifying the ``UUID`` of the entry that we wish to remove.
 As with ``getEntry(UUID)``, this will return ``Optional.empty()`` if the specified UUID cannot be found.